pingcap/docs/tidb-cloud/data-service-manage-endpoint.md

 ### Generate an endpoint automatically

-In TiDB Cloud Data Services, you can generate one or multiple endpoints automatically in one go as follows:
+In TiDB Cloud Data Service, you can generate one or multiple endpoints automatically in one go as follows:

 1. Navigate to the [**Data Service**](https://tidbcloud.com/console/data-service) page of your project.
-2. In the left pane, locate your target Data App, click **+** to the right of the App name, and then click **Auto-Generate HTTP Endpoint**.
-The dialog for endpoint creation is displayed.
+2. In the left pane, locate your target Data App, click **+** to the right of the App name, and then click **Generate Endpoint**.
+The dialog for endpoint generation is displayed.
 3. In the dialog, do the following:

     1. Select the target cluster, database, and table for the endpoint to be generated.